david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

    Answer the Model Optimizer extension generator questions as follows:
     ```
-    Please enter layer name:
+    Enter layer name:
     [Cosh]

-    Do you want to automatically parse all parameters from model file...
+    Do you want to automatically parse all parameters from the model file? (y/n)
-    [n]

-    Please enter all parameters in format...
-    When you finish please enter 'q'
-    [q]

-    Answer Check-
+    [y]

     Do you want to change any answer (y/n) ?
     [n]

-    Please enter operation name:
-    [Cosh]
+    Do you want to use the layer name as the operation name? (y/n)
+    [y]

-    Please input all attributes that should be output in IR...
+    Input all attributes that should be output in IR or needed for shape calculation in format:
-    ...
-    When you finish enter 'q'
     [q]

-    Please input all internal attributes for your operation...
-    ...
-    When you finish enter 'q'
+    Input all internal operation attributes, which will be omitted in IR, in format:
     [q]

     Does your operation change shape? (y/n)
     [n]

-    Answer Check-
-    Do you want to change any answer (y/n) ?
-    [n]

-    Please enter operation name:
-    [Cosh]

-    Please enter all parameters in format...
-    ...
-    When you finish please enter 'q'
-    [q]

-    Answer Check-
     Do you want to change any answer (y/n) ?
     [n]
     ```